NOAA Ocean Exploration 2023 Expeditions

 Methane is a potent greenhouse gas, and it’s released into the ocean from the seafloor as gas bubbles via methane seeps.
 Despite the prevalence of seeps along continental margins, data is limited, and their impacts on the ocean and atmosphere, both positive and negative, are poorly understood.
 To advance our knowledge about methane seeps, this research team will develop and demonstrate an approach to efficiently and effectively map and characterize methane seeps over wide areas.
 This approach will use easily deployable and relatively inexpensive autonomous underwater vehicles equipped with imaging sonars and custom sensors to find and map seeps and measure associated bubbles and dissolved methane right at the source and up through the water column.
 The team will demonstrate their approach at known seep sites off the coasts of Washington and Oregon with the goal of improving our understanding of how methane from these seeps influences life on the seafloor and in the water column as well as its role in the global carbon cycle.

 There are more than 2,000 known shipwrecks in the Gulf of Mexico.
 While the cultural, historical, and archaeological value of shipwrecks is established, their role in ecosystem processes is still unclear.
 During this project, the research team will confirm if five sonar targets in close proximity to each other in the Gulf’s Keathley Canyon are shipwrecks and study how deep-sea shipwrecks influence microbial life on the seabed.
 The team will use a remotely operated vehicle and an autonomous underwater vehicle to explore and document the anticipated discoveries.
-Using these discoveries, the team will validate and train a machine-learning-based exploration-support tool that uses microbiomes to predict the locations of shipwrecks.
+Using these discoveries, the team will train and validate a machine-learning-based exploration tool that uses microbiomes and their seabed signatures to predict the locations of shipwrecks.
 This project has the potential to result in significant new discoveries about the history and ecology of historic shipwrecks, a new tool to drive discovery of other shipwrecks and submerged cultural resources, and an understanding of if and how built seafloor features (e.g., shipwrecks, oil- and gas-related structures) impact microbiome diversity.

 Published March 9, 2023